cregox/cregox.github.io/drafts/delete.md

 on the first few days, just to begin with...

+hangouts

+skype

 whatsapp

 tinder

 bumble

-i would love to delete telegram too, but still could find [no alternative](https://restoreprivacy.com/secure-encrypted-messaging-services/). signal is not friendly to multiple devices. wickr is too extreme on privacy, harmful even. wire i'll still try again, but unless it offers more than telegram i won't switch just for better privacy. i need just better backup!
+i would love to delete telegram too, but still could find [no alternative](https://restoreprivacy.com/secure-encrypted-messaging-services/). signal is not friendly to multiple devices and it breaks sms way too often. wickr is too extreme on privacy, harmful even. wire i'll still try again, but unless it offers more than telegram i won't switch just for better privacy. i need just better backup!

 still a big TK.

+# part 3, updates

+edition might be mostly lost in git history, like the rest of this website, but it's still visible there somewhere.

+i started this draft 6 days ago, July 10th. now i mostly just edited a few things there.

+facebook is harder to delete because too many people i'm contact with through that alone! and, honestly, other than telegram, which is still not the best option, there's still no good alternative other than email (or is there? please, let me know)!

+and google is everywhere, with irreplaceable conveniences. some i already just deleted anyway. others are much harder, as already mentioned.